Vyral/base-template/_posts/2018-05-16-3-tips-for-a-successful-showing-experience.md

 **Next, make the home smell nice.** You can easily achieve this by using plug-in air fresheners.
 Vanilla is a popular scent.
 As an alternative to air fresheners, you can also rub a small amount of vanilla extract directly onto light bulbs throughout your home.

 Baking some fresh cookies is another way to improve your home’s atmosphere during showings.
-Baked goods not only smell good, they can also serve as a gift for your potential buyers.
+Baked goods not only smell good, but they can also serve as a gift for your potential buyers.
 I recommend leaving cookies on a plate with a welcoming note.

 **Finally, make sure you clear off and wipe down all countertops.** Little touches will go a long way in making your home more appealing.